meienberger/mern-stack/README.md

 ### 2 - Picture upload

-I choose to use [Cloudinary](cloudinary.com) to support file upload.
+I choose to use [Cloudinary](https://cloudinary.com) to support file upload.
 The process is very simple.
 I added an image field inside the `CreatePostWidget` where users can upload a custom image for the post.
 Then the Cloudinary API is called with the file to upload.
-I then just store the result url as a `String` inside the `Post`
+I then just store the result url as a `String` inside the `Post`.

+I didn't want to manage this server side because I thought it was a little bit overkill for the scope of this test.
+Thus the `CLOUDINARY_UPLOAD_PRESET` is stored on the client.